-If you have a launch party or if you want to introduce openSUSE to the society we have some presentations to use.
-Feel free to use them
+If you have a launch party or if you want to introduce openSUSE to the society, please consider giving a presentation.

-Our ready-to-use slides are in our GitHub repository.
+Our templates are in our GitHub repository under slides.
 You can browse it via the GitHub website.
 Below a quick "how to download stuff" infographic.

 Tips on Presenting and Creating Presentations